GNL Zamba: 2005–2010

 In February 2009, he performed at the WAPI British Council Initiative and later that month at the Sauti Za Busara in Zanzibar.
 In April, he performed at the Selam International Music Festival in Ethiopia.
 In June, GNL performed at the Kwita Izina Gorilla Naming Ceremony in Rwanda and in August, he performed his first concert with the release of his album, Koyi Koyi, comprising eight number one singles which was praised for bridging the gap between traditional and contemporary sound.
 In September, GNL performed at the Dubai Concerts in the United Arab Emirates and in October, he performed at the Stratford Rex, East London in the United Kingdom.

 In September 2010, he performed at the 'We Love Africa Music Festival' in Denmark.

 2011–2020

-In November 2011, GNL returned to United Arab Emirates for the Dubai Concerts and also performed at the 23rd UNAA convention.
+In November 2011, GNL returned to United Arab Emirates for the Dubai Concerts and also performed at the 23rd Ugandan North American Association (UNAA) convention.

 In September 2012, he performed at the Selam African Music Festival in Sweden and at GNL Zamba Live in Norway.

 In April 2014, GNL had VIP concerts in Durban, Port Elizabeth and Cape Town in South Africa.